Anishinaabe: Origins

 The ethnic identities of the Ojibwa, Odawa, and Potawatomi did not develop until after the Anishinaabe reached Michilimackinac on their journey westward from the Atlantic coast.
 Using the Midewewin scrolls, Potawatomi elder Shop-Shewana dated the formation of the Council of Three Fires to 796 AD at Michilimackinac.
 In this council, the Ojibwa were addressed as the "Older Brother", the Odawa as the "Middle Brother", and the Potawatomi as the "Younger Brother".
 Consequently, when the three Anishinaabe nations are mentioned in this specific order: Ojibwe, Odawa, and Potawatomi, it implies the Council of Three Fires as well.
 Each tribe had different functions: the Ojibwa were the "keepers of the faith", the Odawa the "keepers of trade," and the Potawatomi are the "keepers/maintainers of/for the fire" (boodawaadam).
-This was the basis for their exonyms of Boodewaadamii(Ojibwe spelling) or Bodéwadmi (Potawatomi spelling).
+This was the basis for their exonyms of Boodewaadamii (Ojibwe spelling) or Bodéwadmi (Potawatomi spelling).
 Through the totem system (a totem is any entity which watches over or assists a group of people, such as a family, clan or tribe) and promotion of trade, the Council generally had a peaceful existence with its neighbours.
 However, occasional unresolved disputes erupted into wars.

 The Odawa (also known as Ottawa or Outaouais) are a Native American and First Nations people.
-Ojibwe, Ojibwa, Chippewa (or Anishinaabemowin) is the third most commonly spoken Native language in Canada (after Cree and Inuktitut), and the fourth most spoken in North America behind Navajo, Cree, and Inuktitut.
+Ojibwe/Ojibwa, Chippewa, or Anishinaabemowin is the third most commonly spoken Native language in Canada (after Cree and Inuktitut).
 Potawatomi is a Central Algonquian language.
 It is spoken around the Great Lakes in Michigan and Wisconsin, as well as in the U.S. state of Kansas.
 In southern Ontario in Canada, it is spoken by fewer than 50 people.
 Though the Three Fires had several meeting places, they preferred Michilimackinac due to its central location.
-The Council met for military and political purposes, and maintained relations with other indigenous peoples, including both fellow Anishinaabe: the Ozaagii (Sac), Odagaamii (Meskwaki), Omanoominii (Menominee), and non-Anishinaabe: Wiinibiigoo (Ho-Chunk), Naadawe (Iroquois Confederacy), Nii'inaa-Naadawe (Wyandot), Naadawensiw (Sioux), Wemitigoozhi (France), Zhaaganaashi (Britain) and the Gichi-mookomaan (the United States).
+The Council met for military and political purposes, and maintained relations with other indigenous peoples, including both fellow Anishinaabe: the Ozaagii (Sac), Odagaamii (Meskwaki), Omanoominii (Menominee), and non-Anishinaabe: Wiinibiigoo (Ho-Chunk), Naadawe (Haudenosaunee Confederacy), Nii'inaa-Naadawe (Wyandot), Naadawensiw (Sioux), Wemitigoozhi (France), Zhaaganaashi (Britain) and the Gichi-mookomaan (the United States).
 The Anishinaabe communities are recognized as First Nations in Canada.